A helpful guide on how to understand business competitors in a new international market from Wise Business

 With Wise, you can invoice in the local currency and get paid quickly and securely.
 You don’t even need a UK bank account, as you’ll get local UK bank details for free when you open your Wise account.

-Once you’ve received payment from a client, you can hold the money in your account to cover future expenses, withdraw it to your bank or spend in the local currency where you live using your Wise debit Mastercard.
+Once you’ve received payment from a client, you can hold the money in your account to cover future expenses, withdraw it to your bank or spend in the local currency where you live using your Wise debit card.
 You’ll never pay any monthly or transaction fees, only a tiny fee to convert the currency using the real, mid-market exchange rate.

 There are quite a few complicated things to get your head around when contracting in the UK from abroad, especially in the wake of Brexit.
 But things should be a little clearer now that you’ve read this guide, where we’ve touched on issues such as umbrella companies, work permits and IR35.